diojin/mockingjay/docs/bigdata/Digest of A Byte of Python.md

 ```python
 from mymodule import *
 ```
-This will import all public names such as say_hi but would not import __version__ because it starts with double underscores.
+`This will import all public names such as say_hi but would not import __version__ because it starts with double underscores`.

 **WARNING**:  Remember that you should avoid using import-star.

 >Zen of Python